awsdocs/aws-step-functions-developer-guide/doc_source/input-output-resultpath.md

 ## Use ResultPath to Include Both Error and Input in a `Catch`<a name="input-output-resultpath-catch"></a>

-The [Handling Error Conditions Using a State Machine](tutorial-handling-error-conditions.md) tutorial shows how to use a state machine to catch an error\.
+The [Handling Error Conditions Using a Step Functions State Machine](tutorial-handling-error-conditions.md) tutorial shows how to use a state machine to catch an error\.
 In some cases, you might want to preserve the original input with the error\.
-Use `ResultPath` in a `Catch` to include the error with the original input, instead of replacing it:
+Use `ResultPath` in a `Catch` to include the error with the original input, instead of replacing it\.

 ```
 "Catch": [{